rh-manash/manash-repo/roles/find-orphaned-images-bkp/README.md

 dc: "{{ region }}" #dc in which play should run

+git_secret_folder: 'common/git/RedHatTraining' #this is in vault where git pass key is stored.

+vault_file: vault_config.yaml #config file for vault that will have creds to access vault.

 repo_dir: '/tmp/ole-config-labenv' #temp folder in remote machine where repo will be cloned

 git_heatdir: "{{ repo_dir }}/data/zdoc/osp_heat_template"  #folder in repo which will be checked for heat templates.

 images_to_keep_regex: '^[Ee][Xx][0-9][0-9][0-9]|^[Pp][Ee][0-9][0-9][0-9]|^cert-|rhcos|mirror|OCP-client-install|ocp|^rhel-|^octavia-|^cirros-|^sidecar$|tsunami|^node2$|^dle-|^ole-'  ##images to exclude from checking

+git_secret_file: '/tmp/git-secret' #file in which git pass will be stored temporarily.

 cloud_image_list: '/tmp/cloud-image-list' #file in which openstack image list will be stored temporarily.